-Retirement is defined as an employee who retires with 20 years of service with the city.
+Retirement, with the City, is defined as an employee who retires with 20 years of service with the city.

 Eligible employees with 20 years of service may elect to continue the cities health care plan until the age of 65, as long as he or she pays the cities full premium amount.
-He or she may not make changes to the plan once retired or when the plan has been terminated it may not be re-added.
+Once retired a Retiree may only reduce coverage in plans and when the plan has been terminated it may not be re-added.

-When an employee retires from his or her position with the City, he or she begins receiving benefits under the appropriate retirement plan, if applicable.
-If the retired employee later accepts a new position with the City, he or she will be considered a new hire for all purposes of employment, including eligibility for benefits and paid leave.
-Note - some retirement plans may recognizes prior years of service for vesting purposes.
+When an employee retires from the City and begins receiving benefits under a city related retirement plan, and later accepts a new position with the City, he or she will be considered a new hire for all purposes of employment, including eligibility for benefits and paid leave.
+Note - some retirement plans may recognize prior years of service for vesting purposes.
 Consult with HR about your particular plan.